DocSunset/PinePhone_Keyboard/xkb/README.md

 # SWMO Configs and Modified xkb files from Undef

 The |\£€~-=_+ section of the top row can be accessed using AltG + top row keys.
 This is set in the xkb settings which were upstreamed by Undef.
+This was added in version xkeyboard-conf version > 2.35.1

 XKB Source Information -
 https://gitlab.com/mobian1/packages/xkeyboard-config and,